Egor-Skriptunoff/pure_lua_alert/README.md

    Windows Command Prompt (CMD.EXE) is used to create a console window and display a message inside it.

 * **Linux:**
-   All terminal emulators listed in the table "terminals" are checked for being installed in order of their priority.
+   All terminal emulators listed in the table `terminals` are checked for being installed in order of their priority.
    The first one which was successfully detected is used as alert box.
    Otherwise (if auto-detection failed) an error is raised.